Shen Khar Venakhi: History and meaning

-As the lyrics did not mention any saints or gods, this was the only church-song that was permitted to be performed in the anti-religious Soviet Union.
+As the lyrics do not mention any saints or gods by name, this was the only church-song that was permitted to be performed in the anti-religious Soviet Union.
 There are East Georgian (Kartli-Kakhetian) and West Georgian (Gurian) versions of this chant with very different musical compositions.

 Thou Art a Vineyard is usually sung by a choir without instrumental accompaniment and is a classic example of Georgian choral music.
 The hymn is representative of the late Medieval traditions of the Georgian Renaissance.

 Text

 Popular culture

 It was performed in a Georgian 1969 film, Don't Grieve.

 Its rendition can be heard in 'The Poet in the Prince's Court' segment of the Soviet Armenian film The Color of Pomegranates.

 This hymn is used as one of Georgia's musical themes in the video-game expansion, Civilization VI: Rise and Fall.

-A rendition is used as the main theme for the YouTube Web Series, Journey in Classic Era.